Last Updated: September 20, 2023

-There is currently a tax-free allowance of £12,300 per year for capital gains in the UK.
+For 2022-2023 filings there is a tax-free allowance of £12,300 per year for capital gains in the UK.
+For 2023-2024 the allowance is reduced to £6,000 per year.
 If your total capital gains for the year are less than this amount, you won’t have to pay any tax on them.

 However, it’s important to note that this allowance only applies to your total capital gains, not to each asset.
 So, if you have multiple assets that have increased in value, you may still be liable for tax if the total amount of your gains exceed the allowance.

 How do I pay the tax?

 If you need to pay capital gains tax on your crypto, you can do so through the UK’s self-assessment tax system.
 You’ll need to complete a self-assessment tax return and include details of your crypto transactions.
 You can then pay the tax you owe through the self-assessment system.

 What are the deadlines for paying tax on crypto in the UK?

 The deadline for paying tax on your crypto will depend on how you file your tax return.
 The deadline for filing your return online is 31 January 2024.
 If you file a paper return, the deadline has already passed, on 31 October 2023.

 In the UK, staking rewards are subject to income tax rather than capital gains tax, meaning income earned through staking is treated like any other income and taxed accordingly.
 The amount of income tax due on these rewards depends on the investor’s tax band and can range from 0% to 45%.

 However, it’s important to remember that you may receive a staking reward, which then appreciates in GBP before being sold.
 In this case, any capital gains made from the sale of the staking reward may be subject to capital gains tax.
 For example, suppose you received £1,000 worth of ETH as a staking reward, and that ETH has appreciated to £1,100 when you sell it.
 In this case, your capital gains of £100 may be subject to capital gains tax.